pchp250g8-home-python-tutorials/python-console-isnumberprime/README.md

-FindDividersOfNumber.
+IsNumberPrime.
 Python tutorials.
 Simple Input/Output.
 Algorithms.
 Console Application.
 A console application in the Python programming language.
 The program does the following:
   1. Asks the user to enter a positive integer.